igotdes/WeatherItBetter/README.md

 ## How It Works

 1. **Weather Fetching**: Uses OpenWeatherMap API to get current weather conditions for your location
-2. **Activity Detection**: Optionally reads your Google Calendar to understand your daily activities
+2. **Activity Detection**: Reads your Google Calendar to understand your daily activities
 3. **Preference Learning**: Saves your style preferences and temperature sensitivities
 4. **AI Generation**: Combines all context and uses Google Gemini AI to generate personalized outfit recommendations
 5. **Continuous Learning**: Your preferences are saved and applied to future recommendations